pybricks/pybricks-micropython/README.md

   Pybricks firmware.
 This has a continuous master branch.
 - [`pybricks/micropython`][pybricks/micropython]: fork of
   [upstream MicroPython][micropython/micropython] that is included as a submodule in the main `pybricks-micropython` repository.
-This gets occasionally rebased.
+  This gets occasionally rebased when a new MicroPython release comes out.

 ## Cloning